 The dose resulting from PSEs shall not be considered in controlling future occupational dose to the individual under 10 CFR 835.202(a), but shall be included in the records and reports required by 10 CFR 835 [10 CFR 835.204(f)].
-Doses resulting from PSEs should be included in the determination of the individual's yearly doses, CTEDE, and lifetime dose.
+Doses resulting from PSEs should be included in the determination of the individual's yearly doses, CTED, and lifetime dose.
+For the purpose of compliance with the planned special exposure requirements in 10 CFR 835.204, DOE considers the terms as listed in the table in section 13.2.0.3 to be equivalent.

 These doses are not considered in the individual's yearly dose when demonstrating compliance with the dose limits in 10 CFR 835.202(a).
-Doses resulting from PSEs should be recorded and treated separately, even if the dose not exceed the value of the dose limits provided in 10 CFR 835.202(a).
+Doses resulting from PSEs should be recorded and treated separately, even if the dose does not exceed the value of the dose limits provided in 10 CFR 835.202(a).